TheNuclearNexus/mal-sports/content/posts/2025-02-18-Dukes-Down-Radford-With-a-Five-Run-Eighth-Inning-in-Home-Opener-7-3.md

 * JMU successfully stole six bases in the win, pushing them to 10-11 on the season.

 **Up Next**
 James Madison continues the homestand with their series against Canisius (0-0, 0-0 MAAC).
 The first game of the three-game series will take place on Friday, Feb.
 21 at Eagle Field at Veterans Memorial Park.
-First pitch is scheduled for 3 pm; listen along on the Varsity Network App.
+The first pitch is scheduled for 3 pm; listen along on the Varsity Network App.